keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 monaco -e environment.yaml projects/setup
 ```

-## Step 6: Deploy Keptn Web Service App
+## Step 6: Deploy supporting "DevOps tools", e.g: Keptn Web Service App

 The cloud automation workshop sample installation creates a project called devopstools.
-It is a very simply web app that allows you to trigger evaluations or delivery sequences without the need to use a keptn CLI.
+This project currently contains a very simply web app that allows you to trigger evaluations or delivery sequences without the need to use a keptn CLI.
 We introduced this as many attendees have restrictions in downloading the CLI or accessing the bastion host.
+The story is that this "devops tool" could be your Jenkins, GitLab, Azure DevOps ... from where you can trigger your automation.

 To trigger the deployment of this app you have to do this once:
 ```